nex3/firesass/README.md

     Sass::Plugin.options[:debug_info] = true

+Add this to `config/environment.rb` in Rails, or `config.ru` in other Ruby frameworks.

 If you're using Sass from the command line, just pass in the `--debug-info` flag.
 Finally, delete all the existing CSS files